alexandercerutti/node-telegram-keyboard-wrapper/README.md

 | element | The element to push | [InlineKeyboardButton](https://core.telegram.org/bots/api#inlinekeyboardbutton) | _false_ | n/a |
 | ignoreLastRow | Ignore last edited row | Boolean | _true_ | true

-Returns the object itself (chaining).
+Returns the object itself for chaining;

 ##### .pop()
 Pops out the last element of a row.